VRRP Tab

 Admin Select up (enable) or down (disable).

-Hold Down The number of seconds a higher-priority backup router that has just started up waits before preempting the primary router.
+Hold Down The number of seconds a higher-priority backup router waits before preempting the primary router after it has just started up.
 It is best practice to configure a hold time so that routing protocols converge and tunnels come back up before preemption occurs.
 The default value is 60 sec to account for the default quiescent tunnel keep alive time.
 The minimum value is 1 second.

 Advertisement Timer The time interval between sent advertisements.
 For version 2, the time is measured in seconds, and the default is 1 sec.
 For version 3, the time is measured in centi-seconds, and the default is 1 centi-sec.
 1 centi-sec = 10ms.